Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - KESQ

 The Biden administration is expected to discuss data Wednesday showing that Covid-19 vaccine boosters may be needed for the general population around eight months after becoming fully vaccinated.

-The CDC said Tuesday that the need for and timing has not yet been determined.
+The US Centers for Disease Control and Prevention said Tuesday that the need for and timing has not yet been determined.
 And the FDA, in response to CNN, said that agencies are engaged in a rigorous process to consider when boosters might be necessary.

 “This process takes into account laboratory data, clinical trial data, and cohort data — which can include data from specific pharmaceutical companies, but does not rely on those data exclusively,” spokesperson Abigail Capobianco said.
 “We continue to review any new data as it becomes available and will keep the public informed.”